Peter Collins (speedway rider): World Individual championships

-In 1973 he qualified for his first Speedway World Championship in Chorzów, Poland.
-Peter again qualified for the World Final in 1974 finishing in equal fourth place with a creditable nine points.
+In 1973, Collins qualified for his first Speedway World Championship in Chorzów, Poland.
+He again qualified for the World Final in 1974 finishing in equal fourth place with a creditable nine points.
 He did however win the British League Riders Championship (BLRC) at Hyde Road.
 The 1975 World Final was held at Wembley but resulted in disappointment for Collins who again finished just off the podium.
 The 1976 final proved to be the highlight of his career however as he became World Champion with fourteen points in Katowice, Poland.
 In 1977 however, he was injured whilst riding at his home track, badly breaking his leg.
 He attempted to defend his title, in extreme pain and unable to walk without crutches; he narrowly missed out, finishing second.

 World Pairs Championships

 Collins won four World Pairs Championship titles during his career, all with different partners, whilst riding for Great Britain or England.
 The 1977 title was won on his home Belle Vue (Manchester) track with Malcolm Simmons.
-In 1980 he partnered Dave Jessup to victory in Krško, Yugoslavia.
+In 1980, he partnered Dave Jessup to victory in Krško, Yugoslavia.
 Yorkshireman Kenny Carter was his partner in Gothenburg in 1983 whilst he was paired up with fellow Mancunian Belle Vue Ace Chris Morton for his final pairs title in 1984 at Lonigo in Italy.
 He also finished second with Carter to the American pairing of Bobby Schwartz and Dennis Sigalos in the 1982 World Pairs Final in Sydney.

 England's win in the 1983 World Pairs Final was considered lucky.
 Collins was lucky to be allowed to re-start Heat 10 against Denmark (Erik Gundersen and Hans Nielsen) after video replays suggested that he had simply mis-judged the slick Ullevi track going into the first turn after the start and had fallen causing the race to be stopped.
 With Collins luckily still in the race, the extra two points England gained as a result of their 5–0 win over the Danes (Nielsen had a tape exclusion on the re-run while Gundersen had an engine failure after comfortably leading for 2¾ laps) would prove crucial as England defeated Australian pair Billy Sanders and Gary Guglielmi by just one point to win the title.
 Ironically, later in the meeting Sanders (to that point undefeated on the day) had like Collins fallen on the slick track in turn 1 of their heat against the West Germans.
 Although he had let Collins re-start after falling, the FIM referee of the meeting, Australian Sam Bass, had no hesitation in excluding his fellow countryman from the re-run which was ultimately won by Guglielmi.
 With the West Germans out of form at Ullevi it was likely Australia would have scored a 5–1 result had Sanders not been excluded.
 Ultimately, both decisions by Bass helped England secure their record 6th World Pairs title.